History of Europe: Bronze Age

 Quite unlike the Minoans, whose society benefited from trade, the Mycenaeans advanced through conquest.
 Mycenaean civilization was dominated by a warrior aristocracy.
 Around 1400 BC, the Mycenaeans extended their control to Crete, the centre of the Minoan civilization.
 The Mycenaean civilization perished with the collapse of Bronze-Age civilization on the eastern shores of the Mediterranean Sea.
-The collapse is commonly attributed to the Dorian invasion, although other theories describing natural disasters and climate change have been advanced.
+The collapse has been variously attributed to Dorian invasion, natural disasters and/or climate change.
 Whatever the causes, the Mycenaean civilization had disappeared after LH III C, when the sites of Mycenae and Tiryns were again destroyed.
 This end, during the last years of the 12th century BC, occurred after a slow decline of the Mycenaean civilization, which lasted many years before dying out.
 The beginning of the 11th century BC opened a new context, that of the protogeometric, the beginning of the geometric period, the Greek Dark Ages of traditional historiography.

 The Bronze Age collapse may be seen in the context of technological history that saw the slow spread of ironworking technology from present-day Bulgaria and Romania in the 13th and the 12th centuries BC.

 The Tumulus culture and the following Urnfield culture of central Europe were part of the origin of the Roman and Greek cultures.